Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Boilermakers have been favored by 15.5 points or more once this season and covered the spread.

-- Purdue is 2-0 against the spread and 2-0 overall this season when the team records more than 32.3 points.
+- Purdue is 2-0 against the spread and 2-0 overall in games when it puts up more than 32.3 points.

-- When Purdue totals over 378 yards, the team is 5-2 against the spread and 5-2 overall.
+- Purdue is 5-2 against the spread and 5-2 overall when the team amasses over 378 yards.

 - The Boilermakers have turned the ball over 15 times this season, six more turnovers than the Hoosiers have forced (9).